-The Care Plan Quality Review project was envisioned following the release of a significant review of Indigenous child welfare issues in B.C. in 2016.
-That document, Indigenous resilience, connectedness and reunification - from root causes to root solutions: A report on Indigenous child welfare in British Columbia, recommended that the RCY, the provincial court, or another independent body conduct an annual review of care plans for Indigenous children in care of government.
-The stories shared and the recommendations made in that report provided a foundation for the RCY Care Plan Quality Review.
+The Care Planning Quality Review project was envisioned following the release of a significant review of Indigenous child welfare issues in B.C. in 2016.2 That document, Indigenous Resilience, Connectedness and Reunification - From Root Causes to Root Solutions: A Report on Indigenous Child Welfare in British Columbia, recommended that RCY, the provincial court, or another independent body conduct an annual review of care plans for Indigenous children in care of government.
+The stories shared and the recommendations made in that report provided a foundation for the RCY Care Planning Quality Review.